manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 _Source: https://tomtunguz.com/gm-saas/?utm_source=tldrai_
 ---

-7. Model Selection and Licensing: Costs vary based on the model approach, with commercial APIs having usage-based fees and open-source models having lower licensing but higher deployment costs.
+7. Model Selection and Licensing: Costs may vary based on the model selection approach, with commercial APIs having usage-based fees and open-source models having lower licensing but may have higher deployment costs.
 8. Vendor Lock-in: Heavy investment in one vendor's models can lead to lock-in, making switching difficult and potentially resulting in higher costs if the vendor increases prices.